 What are the next steps?

 Fill in this application form telling us why you’d like to be involved, what skills and experiences you can bring to the role and what role you’d like to apply for.
-Applications for applications are open (except for the President and Vice President roles which closed on Wednesday 8th March).
+Applications for applications are open.

 We’ll be in touch in due course to invite you to a short interview if your written application is successful.